makrai/notes/goddard94-sem-lex-univ.md

 ## 1.1 semantic theory underlying the present work

-### 1. Semiotic Principle.
+### 1.1.1 Semiotic Principle.
 A sign cannot be reduced/analysed to non-signs

-to any combination of things which are not themselves signs; Peirce (1932)
+* ie to any combination of things which are not themselves signs; Peirce (1932)

-* principle
- * what philosophers know as a fully intensional conception of meaning
+* in philosophy: a fully intensional conception of meaning
 * incompatible with
-  * reference-based or denotation-based approaches to meaning eg classical truth-conditional semantics and more recent developments in 'formal semantics'
+  * reference-based or denotation-based approaches to meaning
+    * eg classical truth-conditional semantics and
+    * more recent developments in 'formal semantics'
   * neurophysiological approach in the way Kay and McDaniel (1978) went about 'defining' the meaning of colour terms
-  * speakers' usage (in the way Labov (1973) approach
+  * speakers' usage (Labov 1973)
   * embodied action-schemata (in the style of Johnson (1987) and Lakoff (1987))
 * taken for granted in
   * much semiotic work (cf Eco 1984)
   * European structural semanticists (eg Greimas 1966, 1987)
 * only rarely endorsed in the mainstream Anglo-American linguistic literature
 * found in the work of Yorick Wilks and Jerrol Katz

-### 2. exhaustive decomposition into discrete terms
+### 1.1.2 exhaustive decomposition into discrete terms

 * Principle of Discrete and Exhaustive Analysis
-  * in a fully determinate way; that is, any complex meaning can be decomposed into a combination of discrete other meanings, without circularity and without residue
+  * Any complex meaning can be
+    decomposed into a combination of discrete other meanings, in a fully determinate way, without circularity and without residue
 * The pursuit of _exhaustive_ analysis distinguishes the present approach from the tradition of _componential analysis_ which attempts to capture only that portion of a word's meaning which enters into _systematic opposition_